snugnug/sherpa/src/content/docs/en/whynixos.md

 - **Declarative configuration**: the central feature of NixOS, other than the package manager, is the module system.
 Modules are pretty much a fancy term for options.
 In your NixOS configuration, you can reference one of the thousands of modules NixOS has for applications.
-This has three advantages:
+This has two advantages:
   - **_Easy configuration_**: Gone are the days of setting up services manually or using docker containers.
 With NixOS, as long as the module exists, you can do all of that with a few lines of code.